Welcome to The Reeds Center

 Meet The Reeds Center

-Kristina Aganova, Psy.D. is a postdoctoral fellow at The Reeds Center who specializes in working with adults, children, adolescents, and young adults, including those on the autism spectrum.
-She has extensive experience using evidence-based treatments to help individuals with anxiety and mood disorders, OCD, and trauma; these treatments include CBT, dialectical behavior therapy (DBT), exposure and response prevention (ERP), and other mindfulness-based interventions (ACT).
+Maanasa Gade, LMSW is a senior masters-level clinician at The Reeds Center.
+Maanasa has extensive experience using evidence-based treatments to help individuals with anxiety and mood disorders, OCD, misophonia and trauma; these treatments include CBT, dialectical behavior therapy (DBT), exposure and response prevention (ERP), and other mindfulness-based interventions (ACT).

 Stacy Suh, Psy.D. is a postdoctoral fellow at The Reeds Center.
 She has extensive experience using evidence-based treatments to help individuals with anxiety and mood disorders, OCD, and trauma; these treatments include CBT, dialectical behavior therapy (DBT), exposure and response prevention (ERP), and other mindfulness-based interventions (ACT), working with individuals across the lifespan.

 Daisy Daeschler, LMSW, MS, is a senior masters-level clinician at The Reeds Center.
-Daisy has extensive experience using evidence-based treatments to help individuals with anxiety and mood disorders, OCD, and trauma; these treatments include CBT, dialectical behavior therapy (DBT), exposure and response prevention (ERP), and other mindfulness-based interventions (ACT).
+Daisy has experience with children, adolescents, and adults using evidence-based therapies to treat OCD, anxiety and mood disorders, misophonia, body-focused repetitive behaviors, and trauma; these treatments include CBT, dialectical behavior therapy (DBT), exposure and response prevention (ERP), and other mindfulness-based interventions (ACT).